Tilavuz/hakaton/README.md

-# Har bir mahalla ikki dasturchi loyihasi
+# Har bir mahallada ikki dasturchi loyihasi

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.